graphaware/graph-aided-search/README.md

 Information about the list of IDs that should be boosted as well as the target is passed to the API running atop Neo4j.
 The REST API should expose a POST endpoint that accepts the following parameters:

-* **target** (url parameter): This is the value of recoTarget defined above and it is used to identify the user or item for which the score will be computed from the recommender;
+* **target** (url parameter): This is the value of target defined above and it is used to identify the user or item for which the score will be computed from the recommender;

 * **limit**: This value can be used to limit the number of results provided be the REST API;